Redstomite/py-levenshtein/README.md

 Python levenshtein project used to calculate the difference between two strings

-download from command prompt using: pip install git+git://github.com/Redstomite/py-levenshtein#egg=py-levenshtein (pip needs to be installed first)
+Download from command prompt using: pip install git+git://github.com/Redstomite/py-levenshtein#egg=py-levenshtein (pip needs to be installed first) or pip install py-levenshtein

+How to use it:
+import py-levenschtein as pylev

+word1 = ""
+word2 = ""

+distance = pylev.distc(word1, word2)

+print(distance)

 Algorithm:
 https://en.wikipedia.org/wiki/Levenshtein_distance